 Title 27 – Chapter 2 of New York City’s Housing Maintenance Code states: “An owner of a dwelling shall take reasonable measures to keep the premises free from pests[…] and shall expeditiously take reasonable measures to remediate such conditions and any underlying defects[…]” (§27–2017.1)

-In layman’s terms, it is the landlord’s responsibility to practice “Integrated Pest Management” measures, such as sealing cracks and fixing the leaks that can invite pest infestations (see Integrated Pest Management).
+In layman’s terms, the landlord is responsible for practicing “Integrated Pest Management” measures, such as sealing cracks and fixing leaks that can invite pest infestations (see Integrated Pest Management).
 This also includes pest inspections and, when necessary, extermination.

 Local Law 55 of 2018 further states that landlords are responsible for performing yearly inspections, ensuring that an apartment is pest-free before renting it to a new tenant, and notifying tenants of their rights.